jfbouzereau/explorer/README.md

 # Presentation

 This Explorer allows to perform various statistical analyses and data mining operations in a very easy and intuitive way, just by dragging objects with the mouse.
-You can watch a demo [here](http://www.dailymotion.com/video/x39lwif_data-explorer-demo_tech)
+You can watch a demo on [dailymotion](http://www.dailymotion.com/video/x39lwif_data-explorer-demo_tech) or [youtube](https://youtu.be/S0pAdZcNnj4) .

 ![explorer screenshot](http://jfbouzereau.free.fr/explorer/explorer.png)